 Let’s put it all together and look at a common clinical occurrence, high cholesterol.
-In western medicine the majority of high cholesterol patients are given statins.
+In western medicine, the majority of high cholesterol patients are given statins.
 Functional medicine notes seven main root causes for high cholesterol, such as, hypothyroid and chronic latent infections.
-Let’s say, hypothyroid is determined to be the source.
+Let’s say that hypothyroid is determined to be the source of the high cholesterol.
 Western medicine reflexively gives artificial thyroid hormones, such as the drug Synthroid.
-In contrast, functional medicine notes many causes for hypothyroidism, such as, hypopituitary due to adrenal dysfunction or autoimmunity, resulting in Hashimotos.
-Adrenal dysfunction may be caused by other issues such as stress, gut issues, latent infections, etc. Autoimmune conditions may be caused by latent infections or leaky gut (intestinal permeability) with food sensitivities.
+In contrast, functional medicine notes many causes for hypothyroidism, such as: hypopituitary due to adrenal dysfunction or autoimmunity, resulting in Hashimotos.
+Adrenal dysfunction may be caused by other issues such as stress, gut issues, or latent infections.
+Autoimmune conditions may be caused by latent infections or leaky gut (intestinal permeability) with food sensitivities.

-Quickly we see the complex web of relationships.
+Quickly we see the complex web of relationships taking shape.
 It takes effort and time to fully understand what is happening in the body.
 Unfortunately, the current Western medicine model (with short appointment visits) does not permit such an in-depth analysis to find root causes.
-Thus the average Western medicine patient will be treated symptomatically, not holistically, and be given a drug for each “problem” found, e.g. a statin (for cholesterol), synthroid (for thyroid), without investigation into root causes.
+Thus the average Western medicine patient will be treated symptomatically, rather than holistically, and will be given a drug for each “problem” found, e.g. a statin (for cholesterol), Synthroid (for thyroid), without investigation into root causes.